un-vector-tile-toolkit/un-vector-tile-toolkit.github.io/README.md

-UN Vector Tile Toolkit is to equip diverse basemap providers with Open Source software.
+UN Vector Tile Toolkit is to equip diverse basemap providers with Open Source software for vector tiles.

 We are progressively applying technologies from web maps in professional operations, such as disaster response, situational awareness, sustainable development and statistical analysis.